gumaerc-testorg/4.614-fall-2002/content/pages/lecture-notes/safavids.md

 **The Masjid-i-Shah**

-The congregational 4-iwan mosque built between 1612 and 1638 that marks the south of the Maydan with its magnificent portal flanked by two [minarets]({{< baseurl >}}/pages/lecture-notes/glossary#minaret) and its dazzling tiled dome.
+The congregational 4-iwan mosque built between 1612 and 1638 that marks the south of the Maydan with its magnificent portal flanked by two {{% resource_link 851489fb-7279-2905-c810-64a265ac9cc3 "minarets" "#minaret" %}} and its dazzling tiled dome.